Amisha Sethi

 Amisha Sethi is an Indian author, philanthropist, business leader, actress and a model.
 She was crowned the title of Haut Monde Mrs. India Worldwide in 2021 at first place.
 Her novel, It Doesn't Hurt To Be Nice, was published by Shristi Publishers in 2015.
 She acted in the 2022 short film Dronacharya released on Disney+Hotstar and MX Player.

 Personal life

 She won the title of Mrs. Glamorous 2019, Bengaluru, and is crowned Haut Monde Mrs. India Worldwide 2021.

 Education

 Sethi pursued a bachelor's degree in Science from University of Delhi and a Masters in Business Administration from Amity Business School in 2002.
 She is also an executive scholar in Marketing and Sales Management from Kellogg School of Management, Northwestern University, USA.

 Professional life

 Sethi has been a Marketing and Business Leader in Brand Marketing, Strategy and International Consumer Marketing.
 She has held the position of CMO global with a start-up based in Vancouver in 2014.
 She was the Chief Commercial Officer at AirAsia in 2013 and the Director of Brand Marketing Asia at BlackBerry.
 She worked at BlackBerry from 2006 to 2013.
-She has also worked at Airtel from 2002 to 2006.
-She is the Chief Awareness Officer at Black Lotus, a meditation app and was the ex Vice President of Global Marketing at Locus Inc.

 She has won number of awards and recognition for her endeavours in Marketing and Business in the Asia Pacific region.